exokitxr/webmr-docs-old/docs/osx.md

 **Exokit Installation:**

-   * Head to our latest installer releases [here](https://github.com/webmixedreality/exokit/releases/)
+   * Head to our latest installer releases [here](https://github.com/webmixedreality/exokit/releases/).

-   * Navigate to the "exokit-macos-x64.dmg" file on the list of the most recent version of Exokit
+   * Navigate to the "exokit-macos-x64.dmg" file on the list of the most recent version of Exokit.

    * Run the .dmg download, and  be sure to allow any security clearance the installer might need.